htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

--  Fixed a bug where condor_ssh_to_job to a Docker Universe job landed outside the container if the container had not completely started.
+-  Fixed a bug where condor_ssh_to_job to a Docker universe job landed outside the container if the container had not completely started.
    :ticket:`7246`

+- Fixed a bug where Docker universe jobs were always hard-killed (sent SIGKILL).
+The appropriate signals are now being sent for hold, remove, and soft kill (defaulting to SIGTERM).
+This gives Docker jobs a chance to shut down cleanly.
+  :ticket:`7247`

 Version 8.9.3
 -------------